WHAT DOES NORMAL INFANT SLEEP EVEN MEAN?

 Having been an integral part of you for 9 months, their primitive brain is no different from that of our ancestors who resided in caves and needed constant protection from the elements and predators.
 So waking and crying or alerting their caregivers to their presence, the need to be held and cuddled or fed through the night makes absolute sense.
 Babies need you to protect them, they need you to feed them to thrive and survive.

 Our tiny newborns have very small stomachs.
-Milk is broken down quickly by the growing infant - in as little as 2 hours or so, so if your infant is feeding every two hours overnight, it is because their stomach is empty and they need to refill themselves.Their need for sustenance and nighttime nutrition in this period of rapid growth does not suddenly cease as they reach 4 or 6 months old, or the clock strikes 8pm.
+Milk is broken down quickly by the growing infant - in as little as 2 hours or so, so if your infant is feeding every couple of hours overnight, it is likely because they are genuinely hungry.Their need for sustenance and nighttime nutrition in this period of rapid growth does not suddenly cease as they reach 4 or 6 months old, or the clock strikes 8pm.
 In fact their biggest moments of both brain and physical development occur overnight, and their physical and cognitive growth in the first year, and beyond, is nothing short of mind blowing.

 Anyone telling you that your baby should be able to go 12 hour stretches without feeds is not attuned with how our baby’s digestive tract is formed or where they are in their development.
-At its core it is simple biology that drives this need, not manipulation or any other clever marketing trick the sleep trainers throw at you when they tell you to ignore those cries of hunger or comfort at night.
+At its core it is simple biology that drives this need, not manipulation.
+In any case, 'comfort' feeding is also valid, anyway!

 I REALLY DON’T THINK THIS IS NORMAL INFANT SLEEP

 You’d be right in thinking that there must be occasions when things are feeling beyond normal, despite still understanding normal is highly variable.
-Perhaps you have a baby that wakes every 40 minutes all night long for an extended period.
+Perhaps you have a baby that takes hours to fall asleep and is very distressed or wakes every hour or more for an extended period.
 You’ve noticed they snore or struggle to breathe in the night which wakes them, or they find it hard to go back to sleep once they rouse in the night.
 Something feels off, and it isn’t explained by the wide variability of normal.

-And you are correct there are times and situations where we have an infant who falls outside of the huge variability of normal and seeking some professional help is recommended.
+And you are correct there are times and situations where an infant does fall outside of the huge variability of normal and seeking some professional help is recommended.

-What I am not talking about here is seeking help to get them ‘sleeping more or through the night.’
-If you know anything about my approach and understand any of the science behind infant sleep these claims are BS and anyone making them is selling you some variation of cry it out.
-What I am discussing here are red flags that something more is going on medically/physically for these children that is getting in the way of them sleeping as an infant should normally (refer yourself back to the above if you have jumped here first).
+What I am not talking about here is seeking help to get them ‘sleeping independently' or sleeping through the night.’
+If you know anything about my approach and understand any of the science behind infant sleep, you know these claims are BS and anyone making them is selling you some variation of cry it out (no matter how many times the word 'gentle' is used).

-Here are some of the things that call for a little more investigation to see if there is something else is going on for your child:
+Here are some of the things that call for a little more investigation to see if there is something else going on for your baby or toddler:

-Hourly or more wakes all night for more than a few weeks
+Hourly or more wakes all night for more than a couple of weeks

-You notice your baby is mouth breathing, gasping or snoring in the night.
+You notice your baby is mouth breathing, gasping or snoring.

-Cannot sleep unless latched (not the same as prefers or likes to sleep latched a lot of the time).
+Your baby cannot stay sleep unless they are latched (not the same as prefers or likes to sleep latched if allowed).

 Difficulties feeding.